Vietnam railways – HCMC to Da Nang, Vietnam

 I can still hit some of the cities with my Wizz Air all-you-can-fly pass as detailed in this blog.

-I have been itching to get out of the big city of Saigon for a few days.
+January 2025 – I had been itching to get out of the big city of HCMC/Saigon for a few days.
 The problem is that it is New Year’s week, and everything is super busy and crowded.

-No problem, I found a way as always seem to when traveling and took a fun two-hour ferry ride.
+No problem, I found a way, as I always seem to when traveling, and took a fun two-hour ferry ride to Vung Tao.

 Chinese New Year 2025 is also called Spring Festival or the Chinese Lunar New Year.
 In Mandarin, it’s called Guonian or Chunjie.
 2025 is the Year of the Snake.